-ACCOUNTY II (ACCOUNTY)

-Course #:T8839 Credits: 1

-PEIMS #: 13016700 Grades: 11-12
+Course #:T8839 Credits: 1 PEIMS #: 13016700 Grades: 11-12

-Students continue the investigation of the field o including how it is impacted by industry standard economic, financial, technological, international and ethical factors.
-Students reflect on this know engage in various managerial and cost accoun Students formulate and interpret financial inform management decision making.
-This course can at mid-term.
-This course can either be taken with teacher or in an online format offered through TS college credit. ds as well as al, social, legal, vledge as they ting activities.
-Nation for use in not be entered h an AISD
+Students continue the investigation of the field of accounting, including how it is impacted by industry standards as well as economic, financial, technological, international, social, legal, and ethical factors.
+Students reflect on this knowledge as they engage in various managerial and cost accounting activities.
+Students formulate and interpret financial information for use in management decision making.
+This course cannot be entered at mid-term.
+This course can either be taken with an AISD teacher or in an online format offered through TSTC for dual college credit.

-Dreve quisites, Accounting I